Server-Side Integration

 )

-Decorate any function (sync or async) to record its execution time and errors automatically.
-The decorator hooks into the nearest active begin() context via Python's ContextVar — no explicit passing required.
+Wrap any function to record its execution time and errors automatically.
+The wrapper hooks into the nearest active begin() context.

 import atheon